 Why Are There Roaches in My Bathroom?

 Cockroaches are drawn to bathrooms due to the abundance of moisture, warmth, and potential food sources found in these spaces.
 The high humidity levels in bathrooms provide the perfect environment for these pests to thrive.
-They can feed on soap residue, hair, and even toothpaste, making your bathroom an attractive destination for these unwelcome guests.
+They can feed on the following, making your bathroom an attractive destination for these unwelcome guests:

 Identifying the Types of Cockroaches in Bathrooms